twanvissers/assignments-1/Management Control Systems.md

 A _precise information system_ shifts behavior towards being self-interested: cost of appearing honest is larger for a precise information system

-Sometimes a bit of dishonesty needs to be allowed: over control can harm the firm in a way that is not detected by the control system
+Sometimes a bit of dishonesty needs to be allowed: over-control can harm the firm in a way that is not detected by the control system

 -
 ### Lecture 7: Paper 2